Regulations for the Administration of the University's Intellectual Property Policy

 (2) The University shall ensure that researchers do not become personally liable for product liability claims arising from the University's exploitation activities.

-6. (1) Where exploitation is through the medium of a company formed for the purpose, royalty or sales fee income received by Isis or the University from the company shall be treated in accordance with regulation 7 below.
+6. (1) Where exploitation is through the medium of a company formed for the purpose, royalty or sales fee income received by Oxford University Innovation Limited or the University from the company shall be treated in accordance with regulation 7 below.

-(2) The respective shareholdings in the company of the researchers and the University (or Isis) shall be negotiated at the time of formation or capitalisation; and unless otherwise agreed, revenues generated by the shareholdings (both capital and income receipts) shall be retained by the shareholders, and shall not be subject to distribution under regulation 7 below.
+(2) The respective shareholdings in the company of the researchers and the University (or Oxford University Innovation Limited) shall be negotiated at the time of formation or capitalisation; and unless otherwise agreed, revenues generated by the shareholdings (both capital and income receipts) shall be retained by the shareholders, and shall not be subject to distribution under regulation 7 below.

-(3) If the intellectual property transferred to the company benefited from a grant by a fund administered by the University or Isis under an arrangement which recognised the grant by earmarking some of the University shareholding, revenues generated by those earmarked shares (both capital and income receipts) shall be re-invested in the fund.
+(3) If the intellectual property transferred to the company benefited from a grant by a fund administered by the University or Oxford University Innovation Limited under an arrangement which recognised the grant by earmarking some of the University shareholding, revenues generated by those earmarked shares (both capital and income receipts) shall be re-invested in the fund.
 Other revenues generated by the University’s shareholdings (both capital and income receipts) shall be distributed as follows:-

-7. (1) In this regulation the expression 'net revenue' means gross revenue less professional fees and expenses and other outgoings in managing and protecting the intellectual property (including 30% as a contribution towards the costs of Isis); procuring any necessary clearances, rights and approvals; and making arrangements for exploitation).
+7. (1) In this regulation the expression 'net revenue' means gross revenue less professional fees and expenses and other outgoings in managing and protecting the intellectual property (including 30% as a contribution towards the costs of Oxford University Innovation Limited); procuring any necessary clearances, rights and approvals; and making arrangements for exploitation).